 Areas of emphasis include Museum Management and Fundraising, Curatorship, Registration/Collections Management, Exhibition Design, Cultural Property Law and Protection and Museum Education and Public Programming.

 SF State Museum Studies is designated a Distinctive, High-Quality Program by the Western Interstate Commission for Higher Education (WICHE) and a participant in the Western Regional Graduate Program (WRGP), which offers tuition reciprocity to applicants who reside in the 15 westernmost states.
-Click here for requirements for the Master of Arts in Museum Studies, and here for admissions information.

 Minor in Museum Studies

-Effective in Fall 2016, the undergraduate Minor in Museum Studies is rigorous, interdisciplinary and pre-professional in nature.
+Established in 2016, the undergraduate Minor in Museum Studies is rigorous, interdisciplinary and pre-professional in nature.
 Coursework emphasizes acquiring knowledge in museum practice and theory to understand the public service role of museums and to apply this knowledge to support the work of museums in creating exhibits, educating the public and caring for collections through collaborative efforts.

 Students gain a useful set of pre-professional skills in museum practice and relevant information about museum theory and history.
 They learn about future careers in museums and informal educational settings.
 Written, oral and critical thinking skills are developed to evaluate the work of museums.

 The Museum Studies minor prepares students for the terminal M.A. degree in Museum Studies or for additional on-the-job training for work in museums.
 Graduates will appreciate the role and power of museums in the world as centers of learning, enjoyment and community engagement, and as stewards of cultural and natural heritage.
-For information about requirements in admissions to the Museum Studies minor, go here.

 Course Offerings at SF State Museum Studies